iribelousova/MatlabConnectorEuromod_Dev/Euromod/Euromod/README.md

 		  errors: [0×1 string]
 output_filenames: "at_2021_std"
 ```
-The table-type simulation results are stored under the
+The table-type simulation results are stored in
 the property `outputs` as a cell array.